A Table Full Of Joy

 If making mashed potatoes ahead of time (up to 3 days early!):

-• Butter a 9x13 baking dish then place mashed potato mixture in it.
+• Butter a 9x13 baking dish, then place the mashed potato mixture in it.

 ยผ cup butter